 Antivirus software, penetration tests, and other security measures are often employed to ensure that your data’s integrity is not compromised by hackers.
 If malicious code or malware did manage to infect the data, your sensitive information could potentially be altered or deleted.
 Ideally, your company would use proactive cybersecurity measures to keep intruders from ever accessing your data in the first place.

 Integrity also relates to user controls designed to prevent any meddling with sensitive data, making user authentication a cornerstone of the identity principle.
 Privileged users need to understand how to properly send information from one location to another without accidentally altering the data—or situating the data in such a way that it is easier for hackers to access.
 Failing to accurately authenticate a user leaves your sensitive information and data open to unauthorized alteration, meaning that a hacker or other hostile party could change your content.
 Consequently, comprehensive authentication measures are a must in the principles of information assurance.

 Some organizations use hash signatures when transmitting sensitive data from one location to another.
 This allows them to confirm that the data has not been compromised while in transit.

-Perhaps the most important principle of information assurance is confidentiality.
+Perhaps the most important among the information security principles is confidentiality.
 Only users who need to access sensitive information should ever be able to view, store, alter (in approved ways), or transmit this data.

 Confidentiality must be maintained in terms of data as well as access or permissions.
 Thus, confidentiality is preserved not only through access controls, but also data encryption methods.
 When data encryption is utilized, users without access to the information will just see nonsensical text.
 Only users with an encryption key, or a password of some kind, will be able to view the information as written.
 Information confidentiality not only helps companies safeguard their ideas and data, but also protects customers from having their personal information stolen.
 Simple mistakes, such as housing sensitive information on an unsecured server, can cost you a lot of money in the long run, putting a large amount of personal data at risk.

 Authentication means that there need to be controls in place to ensure that users are who they claim to be.
 Users must provide evidence of their identity before accessing any confidential information.